CLS FAQ

 No. In fact, the certificate is focused on providing a legal foundation to those who do not have any background or experience in law.

-The CSL program is geared towards those interested in the law.
+The CLS program is geared towards those interested in the law.
 This might be those at the beginning of their careers, or it might be established professionals who find themselves engaging with law, legal systems, policy, and lawyers and see the benefit to further understanding the law.

 ACADEMIC